rosanajosepha/IOS101-Prework/README.md

 ## App Brainstorming (Step 4)

+[EDIT THIS]
+Make a list of your favorite 3-5 applications and identify 2-3 features that make them your favorite app.
+It's okay if features repeat on different apps

+# Some of my Favorite Apps and Features

+*Spotify*

+•

+*iMessage*

+*App*

+# App I'd like to Build
+It can be a new idea or an improvement on an existing app.
+Write a short paragraph describing the app and the features you would like to implement.

-Clicking the button to change the background color made me think of flashing lights at a party.
+For this project, clicking the button to change the background color made me think of flashing lights at a party.
 It was tricky understanding where to find tools on XCode, but I slowly got the hang of it.
 After some Google searches and jam sessions, I put my favorite song over it and added a play button.

 It's disco time!